Nyanza, Rwanda: Information for tourists

 The town of Nyanza requires a turn off the main road that connects Kigali to Butare.
 Nyanza is a 2 1/2-hour bus ride from Kigali, a 1 1/2-hour bus ride to Muhanga, a one-hour bus ride to Huye, a 30-minute bus ride to Ruhango and a 16-minute bus ride to Gatagara.
 The bus station is in the center of Nyanza town, next to the covered outdoor market.
 The main bus companies serving Nyanza are Volcano and Horizon, which leave every half hour and seat about 28 passengers.
 There are also smaller vans known as Twegerane buses that fit in as many people as possible and depart when full.
 Transportation within the town is via the ubiquitous moto (motorcycle) taxis or bicycle taxis, or by foot.

 The road that extends from the town center to the old, no longer used, High Court is particularly attractive, being a boulevard lined with often flowering trees and shrubs.
 A second road from town, (known as "the stony road" because it is made of cobble stones) leads to the Institute of Legal Practice and Development (ILPD).
 On that road is a restaurant serving Rwandan and Cameroonian food.
 From ILPD, a paved road continues and then forks at a large park, with one fork leading to the King's Palace and the other to the former art museum.

 The palace of the last umwami (traditional king) of Rwanda is located within walking distance of the town center and is the town's main tourist attraction.
 There, one can see the former king's traditional palace and contrast it to the modern palace built steps away by the Belgian colonizers for the king.
-While much of the king's palace remains how it was back when the king lived in it during the 1950's and 60's, some furniture was stolen or destroyed during the 1994 genocide.
+While much of the king's palace remains how it was back when the king lived in it during the 1950s and 60s, some furniture was stolen or destroyed during the 1994 genocide.
 In some instances, replicas of original furniture have been installed.
 No photos are permitted inside the palace.
 A Rwandan woman dressed in an umushanana (Rwanda's silky, flowing traditional dress) guides visitors through the palaces.